runemadsen/printingcode.runemadsen.com/index.md

 ### Assignment for next week

-Write a sketch that generates 2 shapes on a page.
+* Write a sketch that generates 2 shapes on a page.
 The first shape should be your design of the word "wet".
 The second shape should be your design of the word "sharp".
 Use only black and white.
 You have to use either `Rune.Polygon` or `Rune.Path` objects to draw the two shapes, and please try to do a design that is better done in code than in hand.
 Print at AMS.
+* Read [Form + Content](http://assets.runemadsen.com/rand_form_content.pdf) by Paul Rand (Design, Form and Chaos)

-Week 5: Color
+Week 4: Color
 -------------

 In this class we'll dive into color theory and look at color handling in Processing.
 We'll talk about the history of color, the difference between RGB and HSB, and investigate how to generate color schemes in code.